wischmcj/canopyHydrodynamics/paper.md

   - each being the sum of the same for their contained cyliners
 - A surface area to volume ratio
 - A sum of the angles of their cylinders - This is available to facilitate the calculation of average flow angle for one or many flows
-  Most importantly, each non-stem flow also has a unique drip point and drip point location, representing a point in the canopy at which one would expecte water to drip to the ground.
+  Most importantly, each non-stem flow also has a unique drip point and drip point location, representing a point in the canopy at which one would expectedwater to drip to the ground.
   Utilizing the above metrics, users can glean important information regarding a tree's watershed.
 For example, the below graphic uses the projected area data for a tree's flows, along with canoPyHydro's visualization capabilities, to mak the location and relative abundance of moisture beneath two tree canopies.

 ![Tale of Two Trees Drip Map](./imgs/canohydro_drip_map_tale_of_2_trees.png) Here we see a side by side comparison of two trees identified as having differing canopy hydrodynamics.
 The circles represent various drip points in the canopy with the shading based on their respective flow's volume